Hikers evacuated from Kaena Point as firefighters battle nearby brush fire

-Due to a brush fire near Yokohama Bay, Honolulu lifeguards helped bring six hikers on the Kaena Point trail to safety this afternoon.
+Honolulu Ocean Safety helped six hikers off Kaena Point Trail near Yokohama Bay on Monday when a brush fire made it necessary to evacuate people in the area, a news release said.

-At 12:22 p.m., the Honolulu Fire Department received a 911 call for a brush fire near Yokohama Bay — also known as Keawaula Bay, near the western tip of Oahu — that involves about 20 acres so far.
+The Honolulu Fire Department received a 911 call at 12:22 p.m. for a brush fire near Yokohama Bay — also known as Keawaula Bay, near the western tip of Oahu — involving about 20 acres.
 Fifteen units, including two air assets, were dispatched to the scene.
 The Federal Fire Department also dispatched two units.

-Lifeguards responded just before 12:40 p.m. by land and water.
-They brought the hikers via personal watercraft back to Yokohama Bay, where they were able to get to their vehicles and exit the area on their own.
+Lifeguards with Ocean Safety responded just before 12:40 p.m. by land and water.
+They brought the hikers via personal watercraft back to Yokohama Bay, where they were able to get to their vehicles and leave the area on their own.

-The lifeguards also helped evacuate the beach, which is now closed to the public.
-HFD also evacuated Keaweula Park, along with the radar station.
+The lifeguards also helped evacuate the beach.
+HFD also evacuated Keawaula Park, along with the radar station.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.